bertofurth/Seagate-Central-Debian/README.md

 In some cases, depending on your local DHCP server configuration, the unit may come back up with the same DHCP assigned IP address it had while running Seagate Central native firmware.
-If this is the case then you should see a message appear in your browser indicating that the unit has upgraded to Debian and what the unit's new IP address is.
+If this is the case then a few minutes after the upgrade is complete you should see a message appear in your browser indicating that the unit has upgraded to Debian.

-If no such status message appears or if the unit's IP address appears to have changed then the first thing to try is to type the following URL in you browser window.
+If no such status message appears then the unit's IP address may have changed.
+The first thing to try is to type the following URL in your browser's address bar.

      http://SC-Debian